Samogitian language: Dialects

 Samogitian is divided into three major dialects: Northern Samogitian (spoken in Telšiai and Kretinga regions), Western Samogitian (was spoken in the region around Klaipėda, now nearly extinct, – after 1945, many people were expelled and new ones came to this region) and Southern Samogitian (spoken in Varniai, Kelmė, Tauragė and Raseiniai regions).
-Historically, these are classified by their pronunciation of the Lithuanian word Duona, "bread."
+Historically, these are classified by their pronunciation of the Lithuanian word Duona, "bread".
 They are referred to as Dounininkai (from Douna), Donininkai (from Dona) and Dūnininkai (from Dūna).

 Political situation

-Samogitian is rapidly declining: it is not used in the local school system and there is only one quarterly magazine and no television broadcasts in Samogitian.
+The Samogitian language is rapidly declining: it is not used in the local school system and there is only one quarterly magazine and no television broadcasts in Samogitian.
 There are some radio broadcasts in Samogitian (in Klaipėda and Telšiai).
-Local newspapers and broadcast stations use Lithuanian instead.
-There is no new literature in Samogitian either, as authors prefer Lithuanian for its accessibility to a larger audience.
-Out of those people who speak Samogitian, only a few can understand its written form well.
+Local newspapers and broadcast stations use standard Lithuanian instead.
+There is no new literature in Samogitian either, as authors prefer standard Lithuanian for its accessibility to a larger audience.
+Out of those people who speak Samogitian, only a few can understand its written form.

 Migration of Samogitian speakers to other parts of the country and migration into Samogitia have reduced contact between Samogitian speakers, and therefore the level of fluency of those speakers.

-There are attempts by the Samogitian Cultural Society to stem the loss of the language.
+There are attempts by the Samogitian Cultural Society to stem the loss of the dialect.
 The council of Telšiai city put marks with Samogitian names for the city at the roads leading to the city, while the council of Skuodas claim to use the language during the sessions.
 A new system for writing Samogitian was created.

 Writing system

 The first use of a unique writing system for Samogitian was in the interwar period, however it was neglected during the Soviet period, so only elderly people knew how to write in Samogitian at the time Lithuania regained independence.
 The Samogitian Cultural Society renewed the system to make it more usable.

-The writing system uses similar letters similar to the ones in Lithuanian orthography, but with the following differences:
+The writing system uses similar letters to standard Lithuanian, but with the following differences: